-Frege (1884/1950:§§5,88) and others noted a number of problems with Kant’s “containment” metaphor.
-In the first place, as Kant himself probably would have agreed, the criterion would need to be freed of “psychologistic” suggestions, or claims about merely the accidental thought processes of thinkers, as opposed to claims about truth and justification that are presumably at issue with the analytic.
-In particular, mere associations are not always matters of meaning: someone might regularly associate bachelors with being harried, but this wouldn’t therefore seriously be a part of the meaning of “bachelor” (“an unharried bachelor” is not contradictory).
+Frege (1884 , §§5,88) and others noted a number of problems with Kant’s “containment” metaphor.
+In the first place, as Kant (1781 , A728) himself would surely have agreed, the criterion would need to be freed of “psychologistic” suggestions, or claims about merely the accidental thought processes of thinkers, as opposed to claims about truth and justification that are presumably at issue with the analytic.
+In particular, mere associations are not always matters of meaning: someone might regularly associate bachelors with being unharried, but this wouldn’t therefore seriously be a part of the meaning of “bachelor” (“a harried bachelor” is not contradictory).
 But, secondly, although the denial of a genuinely analytic claim may well be a “contradiction,” it isn’t clear what makes it so: there is no explicit contradiction in the thought of a married bachelor, in the way that there is in the thought of a bachelor who is not a bachelor.
-“Married bachelor” has at least the same explicit logical form as “harried bachelor.”.
+“Married bachelor” has at least the same explicit logical form as “harried bachelor.”
 Rejecting “a married bachelor” as contradictory would seem to have no justification other than the claim that “All bachelors are unmarried” is analytic, and so cannot serve to justify or explain that claim.

 Even were Kant to have solved these problems, it isn’t clear how his notion of “containment” would cover all the cases of what seem to many to be as “analytic” as any of set II.
 Thus, consider:

 - If Bob is married to Sue, then Sue is married to Bob.

 - Anyone who’s an ancestor of an ancestor of Bob is an ancestor of Bob.